-Kirk Ermels is in his first season with the Wyoming after joining the UW swimming and diving staff in June.
+Kirk Ermels is in his second season with Wyoming after joining the UW swimming and diving staff in June of 2014.
 Ermels will work with the Cowboy and Cowgirl distance and mid-distance swimmers.

-"Kirk was a guy I have had on my list and fortunate to have him on our staff with his great coaching background and recruiting footprint in the region," Johnson said.
-"He just brings a great passion to coaching and coaches at a very high level."
+"Kirk was a guy I have had on my list and we are fortunate to have him on our staff with his great coaching background and recruiting footprint in the region," Johnson said.
+"He just brings great passion to coaching and coaches at a very high level."

 In his only season with Boise State he helped lead the Broncos to a MW Championship in 2013.
 Ermels mentored 17 All-MW selections, as well as six NCAA qualifiers.
 Boise State produced 11 top-three finishes with one conference champion at the MW Championship.

-"It is a great situation to have someone joins from the Mountain West, he knows our strengths and weakness and that will make for a great transition," Johnson said.
+"It is a great situation to have someone join us from the Mountain West, he knows our strengths and weaknesses and that will make for a great transition," Johnson said.

 Ermels is a 2003 graduate of Wayne State College (Wayne, Neb.) earning a degree in sport management.
 While in Nebraska he coached with the Norfolk YMCA for seven years and spent two years at Norfolk Senior High School.